Digital Technologies

 Digital Citizenship Program

-All children will need to sign our Cybersafety Agreement.
+All children will need to sign our Cybersafety Agreement, and children bringing a BYOD device will need to sign a Digital Citizenship Agreement.

 Further information and resources